jlerocher/jlerocher/README.md

 - 👋 Hi, I’m @jlerocher

+I am a Creative FullStack Web & Cloud Developer who is currently based in Brazzaville, Congo.
+I'm open to remote jobs.

-- 👀 I’m interested by Python, Django, Cloud Computing with AWS & Machine Learning
+- 👀 I’m interested by Python, Javascript, React, Nodejs, Django, FastAPI, AWS Services
-- 🌱 I’m currently learning Cloud Computing on Udacity
-- 💞️ I’m looking to collaborate on Python, or Cloud Computing Project
+- 💞️ I’m looking to collaborate on Python, Javascript(Web Projects) or Cloud Computing Projects
+- Check my portfolio here https://www.jlerocher.pro
 - 📫 How to reach me ?
-- You can reach me at jlerocher@gmail.com
+- You can reach me at jlerocher@gmail.com or admin@jlerocher.pro

 <!---
 jlerocher/jlerocher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.